 Disaster Recovery and Business Continuity have been key business priorities for enterprises even in the pre-Covid-19 world.
 In addition to natural disasters and calamities, the increasing number of ransomware and other cyber incidents too compelled organizations to adopt DR/BC plans in recent years.
 The cost of not having an effective DR plan was way too high.
-This certainly was a welcome change from the traditional mindset towards DR as something expensive with very less RoI.
-DR became more than just a ‘check the box’ function– it really had to work during times of crises.
+This certainly was a welcome change from the traditional mindset towards DR as something expensive with significantly less RoI.
+DR became more than just a ‘check the box’ function– it had to work during times of crises.

 According to Gartner’s recent Business Continuity Survey, just about 12 percent of organizations are highly prepared for the impact of coronavirus.

 Across the world, Covid-19 has triggered significant business disruption.
 Existing business continuity plans unearthed plenty of deficiencies.

 During the pandemic, a large part of the global workforce was suddenly required to work remotely.
 Stringent travel restrictions were imposed across countries.
 Remote working took employees away from the central offices and data centers at the center of DR/BC plans.

 Internet, corporate networks, VPNs, and cloud resources were all under tremendous stress as employees accessed data remotely.
 Customers, vendors, and suppliers are spread across multiple geographies in today’s borderless world.
 Systems and network availability have become more crucial for organizations to ensure business continuity.

 Work-from-home also resulted in a dramatic increase in ransomware attacks and other cybersecurity incidents due to distributed workforce.
 All of this and many unprecedented challenges have forced organizations to review their business continuity and disaster recovery plans from both a short-term and long-term perspective.